utkarshg6/helpful/Git.md

 git pull --rebase origin master
 ```

-Note: Basically we are just pulling the changes with `origin/master`, but using the `rebase` method so that the local commits can appear on top of `remote` branch's commits.
+Note: Its pulling the commits of `origin/master` and will put them on top of your local branch's commits.

 ## Stashing